-You must note here that although it may feel like a bit of struggle initially as you need to put in a considerable amount of efforts for months before seeing decent returns for your work, but once your site starts getting ranked the increase in your site’s earnings may increase exponentially.
+You must note here that although it may feel like a bit of a struggle initially as you need to put in a considerable amount of effort for months before seeing decent returns for your work, once your site starts getting ranked the increase in your site’s earnings may increase exponentially.

 Many niche blogs that make less than $50 in their first 6 to 8 months combined often end up making thousands of dollars in their next 6 to 8 months.
 In other words, you need to have a lot of patient in the beginning and keep pushing through with writing quality, well-researched content even when you don’t seem to be getting much traffic.

 Now, there are some things to keep in mind with respect to how your posts need to be as well.
 Please note that while nothing is set in stone regarding how your posts should be, but there are some general guidelines that seem to work very well in most cases.